RJNGroup/RjnClarityApi/README.md

 ## Basic Concepts

 ### Authentication
 Authentication is token based.
 Before any API route can be called a JWT (JSON Web Token) must be generated.
-The token can be reused until it expires 24 hours after issue.
-Once it expires (or before that time) a new token must be generated.
+The token can be reused until it expires.
+Tokens have a limited lifetime of 24 hours.
+Once it expires (or before that time) a new token should be generated.

 Tokens may be submitted in two ways:
 1. An Authorization: Bearer [token] header.
 2. A token query parameter (i.e. ?token=[token]).